AngeloGalav/MachineLearningNotes/2022-11-02 - Lift chart, Naive Bayes, Laplace smoothing.md

 We will have:
 ![[example_text.png]]
-(N.B.: we refer to likelihood of yes instead of probabiltity of yes since the values are not normalized, meaning that sum of the likelihood values is not 1).
+(N.B.: we refer to likelihood of yes instead of probability of yes since the values are not normalized, meaning that sum of the likelihood values is not 1).

 Each likelihood is calculated by using the probability of each possible event condition.